victorduta/pibe-reproduction/Compilation.md

           previous build but with a different optimization trigger.
  - configuration-trigger:
    - profiler:
-         - will build the kernel with profiling support (check Profiling.md for an example use-case).
+         - will build the kernel with profiling support (check tips on [profiling](Profiling.md) for an example use-case).
    - baseline:
          - will build the kernel with retpolines, lvi and return retpolines disabled.